Meet the President: The Ballet of Business

 In this two-part Meet the President series, you’ll gain insight into what defines APEGA's current president, Lisa Doig, P.Eng., MBA, FEC, FGC (Hon.) personally and professionally.
 This week, she explains how the skills she honed in her ballet classes growing up translate to the boardroom as a business advisor, a professional engineer, and APEGA’s seventh female president.

-The second part of this series is coming soon.
+The second part of this series was published in August 2022.

 Professional engineer and business advisor Lisa Doig, MBA, FEC, FGC (Hon.), APEGA’s newest president, twirled through ballet classes when she was young, powering each graceful movement with determination, discipline, and focus.